-Established in 2017, lenders using Flender have lent less than a million euros to Irish borrowers, who can be individuals or businesses.
+Established in 2017, lenders using Flender have lent around €24 million to Irish business borrowers and Flender is in the process of expanding to include property.
 The loans are in euros, so UK-based lenders who normally use pounds face currency risk if the pound falls in value.

-Unless you are a preferred lender (lending at least €100,000) you choose individual loans for yourself.
-Preferred lenders have their money automatically lent out.
+You choose the loans you want to lend in for yourselves, except if you lend at least €100,000, in which case you have your money automatically lent out.
 You will need to spread your money across other P2P lending sites to lower your risks and to ensure you are lending in enough loans.

 Read more Quick Expert Reviews in our comparison tables.

-The opinions expressed are those of the author and not held by 4thWay.
-4thWay is not regulated by the FSMA and does not provide personalised advice.
+Independent opinion: the opinions expressed are those of the author(s) and not held by 4thWay.
+4thWay is not regulated by the ESMA or the FCA, and does not provide personalised advice.
 The material is for general information and education purposes only and not intended to incite you to lend.

-Journalists, bloggers and specialists writing for 4thWay are subject to 4thWay's Editorial Code of Practice.
+All the specialists and researchers who conduct research and write articles for 4thWay are subject to 4thWay's Editorial Code of Practice.
 For more, please see 4thWay's terms and conditions.

 *Commission and impartial research: our service is free to you.
 We already show dozens of P2P lending companies in our accurate comparison tables and we keep adding more as soon as they provide us with enough details.
 We receive compensation from Flender and other P2P lending companies not mentioned above when you click through from our website and open accounts with them.
 We vigorously ensure that this doesn't affect our editorial independence.
 Read How we earn money fairly with your help.